Kukomoo/alx-system_engineering-devops/README.md

-this repo is for my practice
+This is all about variables and expansions